The Good, the Bad and the Ugly

 I sold tools left and right, so did Joe.
 The boys that depended on shops and garages to account for their sales didn’t fare so well, they were ready to move on.
 Joe and I stayed at the Holiday Inn, every one else was at Motel Six.
 The Holiday Inn had free “hors-de-vours” everyday during happy hour in the lounge and beautiful waitresses.
 The Motel Six just had the complimentary peppermints they put on your pillow and “coon ass” maids to shake the farts out of the sheets.

 We enjoyed our stay and neither of us was ready to move on.
 When the crew went home for the week end, Jumping Joe and I shared a room to keep each other company.
 I look forward to being around Joe again, hoping that some of his old magic would wear off.
 He was a motivator, the best I ever saw.
 A lot of the success I had in my life, was just from being around him and me remembering the things he taught me.

 Joe liked to play “Liar’s Poker” with hundred dollar bills.
-If I didn’t participate he take it for “weakness.”
+While we swapped “Jack Stories,” Joe would have me sort and stack his bills with the best serial numbers on top.
 Joe was strong alright, stronger than a “well rope” or “40 acres of garlic.”
 Just to prove his point sometimes he’d have me count his wad of hundreds, while he cleaned his .45 automatic, while we practiced our “pitch”, something we did every day.